Confettimaker/replayvolumecontrol/README.md

 # The aim of this project is to create a seemless volume control extension for Pokemon Showdown replays.

 The current state of this project is extremely simple.
 I am no front end developer.
 Please help to make it look nice and operate better.
+Due to the fact that this is an unofficial add-on, you may have to repeat the installation process upon browser restart.

 # How to install this extension (FireFox)